priyanjalidutta007-glitch/priyanjalidutta007-glitch/README.md

 # Hi, I'm Priyanjali 👋

-Electrical Engineering graduate building systems at the intersection of **AI, Computer Vision, Real-Time Telemetry, and Robotics**.
+Electrical Engineer building systems at the intersection of **AI, Computer Vision, Real-Time Telemetry, and Robotics**.

 ---